Managing project files¶

 Listing files¶

-To see all the files currently in your project's store, run:
+To see all the files and folders currently in your project's store, run:

 divbase-cli files ls

-You can filter the list by a prefix using the
+You can filter the file listing by providing a prefix as a positional argument:

 Getting file information¶